-Wrapping your head around all the Labor and Industries Washington state rules can send you into a frenzy.
+Wrapping your head around the rules of Labor and Industries in Washington state can send you into a frenzy.
+After reading our guide below, you’ll have a better understanding of the rules that you must follow to obtain workers’ compensation.

-Anyone that sustains an injury or contracts an illness from their workplace can apply for worker’s compensation (Washington Labor and Industries claim).
-That includes physical injuries, occupational diseases like certain cancers or leukemia, and mental health issues (depression, anxiety, burnout, and other mental illnesses also count).
+Anyone that sustains an injury or contracts an illness from their workplace can apply for workers’ compensation (a Washington state L&I claim).
+This includes physical injuries, occupational diseases like certain cancers or leukemia, and mental health issues (depression, anxiety, burnout, and other mental illnesses also count).

 Any doctor in Washington can file an L&I claim and if you trust your personal doctor, this can be the best approach.
 They’ll fill in all the paperwork for you to avoid any mistakes.